1tzkaos/slayerScript/README.md

 - VIP capatability
 - XP/hour calculator
 - Sven Slayer mode
+- Setting to configure sword and Maddox slot

 # Description
 This script is made for MacroMod 1.12.2.
 It uses Entity Iterator paired with baritone to find mobs, pathfind, and kill them.
 The script requires MVP+ (VIP mode coming soon).